ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ## 4.0 Assumptions
-* A ratio outside of the upper or lower thresholds is due to a thousand pounds error
+* A ratio inside of the upper or lower thresholds is due to a thousand pounds error
 * If the principal variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
 * The principal variable and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
 * The principal variable and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)